 The Coachella Valley Music and Arts Festival is an annual festival held the second and third weekends in April at the Empire Polo Club just outside of Palm Springs in Indio, California.
 Last year, it boasted over 96,000 attendees per day.
 It’s known for all sorts of bohemian-inspired fashion, celebrity sightings, and surprise guests.

 The main thing I didn’t like about Coachella was how crowded it was.
-This was of course to be expected, but for someone who liked to see multiple bands back to back, it could take over 20 minutes just to wade through all the people to get from one stage to another on the opposite site of the grounds.
-My advice to anyone in the future is take the free schedule they give you when you enter, and spend a good 10 minutes circling everyone you want to see so you don’t miss anyone.
+This was, of course, to be expected, but for someone who liked to see multiple bands back to back, it could take over 20 minutes just to wade through all the people to get from one stage to another on the opposite side of the grounds.
+My advice to anyone in the future is to take the free schedule they give you when you enter and spend a good 10 minutes circling everyone you want to see, so you don’t miss anyone.
 Due to how many bands there are and 6 stages total, there are constantly multiple bands playing at the same time.
-It’s easy to get wrapped up on a new band you may have discovered and not even realize a band you wanted to see has already started.
+It’s easy to get wrapped up with a new band you may have discovered and not even realize a band you wanted to see has already started.

 Coachella left me exhausted, sunburnt, and completely satisfied.
 It’s safe to say this was my favourite festival yet with such a wide variety of bands and great location.
-While I will continue to explore new festivals, I plan on returning to Coachella in the near future.
+While I will continue to explore new festivals, I plan on returning to Coachella shortly.
 For any music lovers out there, this is a must for your bucket list!

-Marissa is a travel blogger from Seattle who has a passion for traveling the world.
-When she’s not traveling, she can be found exploring the outdoors in the beautiful Pacific Northwest.
+Marissa is a travel blogger from Seattle who has a passion for travelling the world.
+When she’s not travelling, she can be found exploring the outdoors in the beautiful Pacific Northwest.
 Follow Marissa on her travel blog Postcards to Seattle and on Instagram and Twitter.